kubernetes/community/contributors/design-proposals/node-allocatable.md

 `systemreserved` & `kubereserved` cgroups are expected to be created by users.
 If Kubelet is creating cgroups for itself and docker daemon, it will create the `kubereserved` cgroups automatically.

 `kubepods` cgroups will be created by kubelet automatically if it is not already there.
+Creation of `kubepods` cgroup is tied to QoS Cgroup support which is controlled by `--cgroups-per-qos` flag.
 If the cgroup driver is set to `systemd` then Kubelet will create a `kubepods.slice` via systemd.
 By default, Kubelet will `mkdir` `/kubepods` cgroup directly via cgroupfs.

 #### Containerizing Kubelet